 Finally, there’s always the risk of having several subscriptions siphoning money from your account because you forgot to cancel them, but overall, we believe this may be more manageable in the end.

-Maintenance: This is probably one of the biggest benefits of SaaS.
+This is probably one of the biggest benefits of SaaS.
 Usually, with perpetual licenses, most companies use a version of their software for as much as possible because upgrading is often troublesome.
-However the new version of a software usually provides lots of cool features or fixe security flaws.
+However, the new version of software usually provides lots of cool features or fixes security flaws.
 Well, the software’s maintenance is provided fully by the vendor when using the SaaS model, so your platform will always be up-to-date.
 In fact, GoCardless has found that 37% of all businesses choose SaaS because of the regular updates.

 And that makes so much sense; after all, SaaS means you’re interested in the software and not the maintenance part.
 When the vendor takes care of the heavy lifting at the back-end, all you have to focus on is the data and the insights you get from it.
 After all, the alternative is a lot of extra costs, not only for the servers but also for the time you spend upgrading.
 And all of that for what?
 Well, short answer …